--ICOM IC-718 is the packup position, although I use it a lot.
+-ICOM IC-718 is the backup unit, although I use it a lot.
 The IC-718 is connected to an Ameritron ALS-500M amplifier via MFJ-994B autotuner.

 Antennas presently include:

--A ground mounted DX Engineering 43ft vertical with a MFJ-994BRS at its base.
+-A ground mounted DX Engineering 43ft vertical.
 The16 buried radials are each 33feet long.

 -A ten meter 3 element yagi is temporarily mounted on the side of the house, but it works great!